Color, 1971, 94 mins. 51 secs.

 Starring Sandra Julien, Michel Delahaye, Dominique, Jean-Marie Durand, Nicole Nancel, Marie-Pierre Tricot, Kuelan Herce, Jacques Roboilles

-Though Jean Rollin directed two experimental vampire films before this one, Shiver of the Vampires (Le frisson des vampires) fully established the visual motifs and overall stylistic approach to which he would return for most of his subsequent horror efforts.
-A blatant homage to the erotic/horrific comics and serials of which Rollin is so fond, Shiver played more widely than prior Rollin titles in various countries under so many alternate versions that trying to assemble a genuine, complete cut has become virtually impossible.
-However, this edition from Image and Redemption is purportedly Rollin's personal preferred cut, and at 95 minutes, it remains the longest and most purely "Rollin-esque" edition available.
+Though Jean Rollin directed two experimental vampire films before this one, Shiver of the Vampires (Le frisson des vampires) fully established the visual motifs and overall approach to which he would return for most of his subsequent horror efforts.
+An unabashed homage to the erotic horror comics and flamboyant serials of which Rollin was so fond, Shiver played more widely than his prior titles in various countries under many alternate versions, paving the way for an entire decade of lyrical pulp fantasies that have only grown in popularity in recent years.

-The plot, to use the term loosely, finds a newlywed couple arriving at a castle populated by mysterious lovely women and two hippie hosts.
+The plot, to use the term loosely, finds a newlywed couple (Julien and Durand) arriving at a castle populated by mysterious lovely women and two hippie hosts where they had expected to find host family members.
 Their odd but uneventful stay is interrupted when a strange, amazonian vampire (Dominique) steps out of a tall grandfather clock at midnight and exerts her bloodthirsty influence on the other vampiric inhabitants.
 Like most Rollin films, this winds up on a beach for one of his traditional visually striking, melancholy finales that linger in the mind long after the film is over.

-Drenched in bizarre, candy-colored lighting which predates Dario Argento's Suspiria by at least six years, Frisson is still one of its creator's most visually intoxicating works.
+Drenched in bizarre, candy-colored lighting that makes Mario Bava look restrained, Shiver is still one of its creator's most visually intoxicating works.
 The extremely thin storyline only has the slightest relationship to the actions on screen, which tend to involve various performers falling into sexual and vampiric poses.
-Extremely long, non-dialogue passages provide some beautifully poetic moments seething with Gothic malaise and decay, a treatment which would reach its zenith in Requiem for a Vampire.
+Long, dialogue-free passages provide some beautifully poetic moments seething with Gothic malaise and decay, a treatment that would reach its zenith in Requiem for a Vampire.
 Though not his most polished effort by a long shot, Shiver is really where it all started and remains an important contribution to European vampire cinema.

-In an attempt to make this film as commercially viable as possible, distributors have inserted new scenes, thrown in outtakes, and hacked away entire sequences to create a number of wildly different variations.
+In an attempt to make this film as commercially viable as possible, distributors tended to insert new scenes, thrown in outtakes, and hacked away entire sequences to create a number of wildly different variations.
 One English-language version, Sex and the Vampire, runs as short as 75 minutes, while a longer English cut, Thrill of the Vampires, contains some additional S&M footage thrown in for extra salacious value.
-Most European video collectors first became acquainted with this film on the gray market thanks to a Spanish-language release, which features some alternate dialogue and sex scene takes as well as a different (and quite good) music score in its bookending sequences with a funky Pink Floyd flavor.
+Some European VHS collectors first became acquainted with this film on the gray market thanks to a Spanish-language release, which features some alternate dialogue and sex scene takes as well as a different (and quite good) music score with a funky Pink Floyd flavor.
+Unfortunately that version has yet to see the light of day anywhere else, but it's worth hunting down.
 The original French score by the amateur group Acanthus is wild and consistently amusing progressive rock, as garish and outre as the irrational lighting schemes.

-The first DVD released from Image Entertainment under the Redemption banner contains the original French language version with optional English subtitles.
-The film is slightly letterboxed, revealing the maximum amount of image available, and easily outclasses its predecessors; extras consist of a director filmography and both the English and French European trailers (identical except for the text cards).
+The first DVD released from Image Entertainment in 2003 under the Redemption banner contained the original French language version with optional English subtitles.
+The film was slightly letterboxed, revealing the maximum amount of image available, and easily outclassed its predecessors; extras consist of a director filmography and both the English and French European trailers (identical except for the text cards).
 A later two-disc edition from Encore is one of their more modest efforts as far as Rollin goes, but it's worth it for completists thanks to some of the aforementioned alternate scenes and a 16-minute selected scene commentary with Rollin.
-The subsequent Blu-ray edition from Kino under the revamped Redemption banner is a welcome improvement as well, finally capturing those wild red-drenched sequences in all their fiery glory compared to the more muted tones of the standard def releases.
-It's pretty spectacular, and the transfer was done with an absolute minimum of digital interference.
-This also means you'll see a few white specks here and there, but it's not much of a distraction.
+The subsequent Blu-ray edition in 2012 from Kino under the revamped Redemption banner was a welcome improvement as well at the time, finally capturing those wild red-drenched sequences in all their fiery glory compared to the more muted tones of the standard def releases.
+Some element damage is visible on and off throughout, but it isn't a major distraction.
 Extras include a brief two-minute video intro by Rollin (presumably excerpted from another longer piece), a lengthy 41-minute video chat with the director from 2004, the English and French trailers, and trailers for the four additional Kino/Rollin Blu-rays in the initial batch, along with a booklet containing the usual excellent liner notes by Video Watchdog's Tim Lucas.

-However, the most elaborate release to date is the 2017 German limited edition dual-format mediabook from Wicked Vision, which features two major selling points: a fresh 2K scan of the original negative and the first home video release of its alternate German version, Sexual-Terror der Enfesselten Vampire (82m44s), which features a ton of alternate and added scenes including considerable graphic softcore sex scenes with a bunch of random German actors.
+2017 saw a German limited edition dual-format mediabook from Wicked Vision, which features two major selling points: a fresh 2K scan of the original negative and the first home video release of its alternate German version, Sexual-Terror der Enfesselten Vampire (82m44s), which features a ton of alternate and added scenes including considerable graphic softcore sex scenes with a bunch of random German actors.
 Basically it's like that extensively reworked TV version of Hammer's Kiss of the Vampire but with a lot more pubic hair.
 Both versions offer English subtitles, with the standard theatrical cut in French and the other one obviously in German.
 The alternate scenes can also be played separately if you don't feel like wading through the whole thing.
 As with some of the label's other Rollin titles, there's a lot less orange visible here in the transfer with many other color timing variations as well along with more detail and organic-looking film grain.
 Frame grabs in the body of this review are from the German release; comparison ones are seen below.
-Other extras include a 24-page booklet by Pelle Felsch, a video intro and partial audio commentary by Rollin, audio commentary by Christian Kessler and Pelle Felsch, a "Liberta" short film by Jean-Noël Delamarre, a "Rouge Vif – Thrill of the Vampires" featurette, French, U.S. and reconstructed German trailers, artwork and lobby card galleries, promotional photos, and a commentary on the German version by Pelle Felsch, Daniel Perée and Ludger Holmenkammm.
+Other extras include a 24-page booklet by Pelle Felsch, a video intro (4m53s) and partial audio commentary by Rollin, audio commentary by Christian Kessler and Pelle Felsch, a Liberta short film (25m50s) by Jean-Noël Delamarre, a "Rouge Vif – Thrill of the Vampires" featurette (20m35s), French, U.S. and reconstructed German trailers, artwork and lobby card galleries, promotional photos, and a commentary on the German version by Pelle Felsch, Daniel Perée and Ludger Holmenkammm.

 WICKED VISION (Blu-ray)